-Have you heard so many great things about the Japan Rail Pass, but are not sure how and where to buy the Japan Rail Pass, and what are the pros and cons of using it?
+Have you heard so many great things about the Japan Rail Pass, but are not sure how and where to buy it?
+Or even the pros and cons of using it?
 Then fear not, as here, in my ultimate guide to how and where you can buy a Japan Rail Pass, you’ll find out everything you need to know about one of the best, and most certainly fastest, ways to see Japan.

-If you don’t have time to read this article and want to go straight to a place where you can get your Japan Rail Pass, click the link below to go through to JRailPass and get your Japan Rail Pass pronto!
+If you don’t have time to read this article and want to go straight to a place where you can get your Japan Rail Pass, click the link below to go through to JRailPass and get your pass pronto!

 |Adult Passes||Standard||Green Pass |